-So overall, the literature informs us that we should be moderately active, and not necessarily undertaking rigorous exercise regimens for the best fertility outcomes.
+So, the literature indicates that we should be moderately active, and not necessarily undertaking rigorous exercise regimens for the best fertility outcomes.

 What type of exercise should you do?

-It’s always a good idea to check with your doctor before starting, if you haven’t exercised for a long time or have chronic health problems, such as heart disease, diabetes, or arthritis.
+We recommend you to check with your doctor first, if you haven’t exercised for a long time or have chronic health problems, such as heart disease, diabetes, or arthritis.

 In one of the studies of 1,296 men, exercise increased the total number of sperms by 84.7%, which resulted in 191 out of 285 men getting pregnant in the exercise group but only 7 out of 263 in the control group.
-The largest effect was seen in men with a low semen quality (asthenospermia (low motility)/oligospermia (low sperm count)).
+Men with a low semen quality asthenospermia (low motility)/oligospermia (low sperm count) were impacted the most.
 The exercise they followed was a combination of aerobic and resistance training, which included 30-35 minutes of walking/running on a treadmill and then 30-35 minutes of resistance training with exercises for all major muscle groups.
 The exercises included:

 - Exercises to strengthen the upper body:

 Bench press (pectoralis), chest cross (horizontal flexion of the shoulder joint), shoulder press (trapezius and latissimus dorsi), pull-downs (back muscles), biceps curls, triceps extension, upright row, trunk extension, and exercises for abdominal muscles (sit-ups).

 Leg press (quadriceps femoris), calf raises, hip extensions (biceps femoris), hamstring curls and hip abduction.